nathancarter/weblurch/doc/plan.md

 ## Publishing

- * Push this repository to github.
- * Enable github pages for the repository.
  * Add a task to the build process that merges the latest generated documentation into the ghpages branch and commits to that branch before returning to master.